w3c/market-data-odrl-profile/Test-Cases.md

 **R-5** - How far back can the vendor audit me?

 **R-6** - What interest and fees can an audit attract?

+**R-7** - Do DACS compliant applications need to be considered for the unit of count?

 ## Termination